vai2020/Current_news/newsapp/README.md

 Problem statement (which problem I am trying to solve):
-Our world is changing constantly.
+Our world is constantly changing.
 How do you keep up?
+This newsapp helps people to gain access to google news which is an aggregator of news from different sources.

 Target users (who are the people who's problem I'm trying to solve):
 Anyone who wants to get access to latest news from an app.
-For example: people who don't own a TV.
+For example: people who don't own a TV or radio.
 People who are in transit......

 Wireframe:
 2 Stateful components 5 Functional components (presentational components / no stateful logic)

 2 Class components (staeful):
 1) App.js
-2) User_profile.js (sign-in)
+2) Header.js

 5 Functional components (stateless):
 1) Us.js